coveo/push-api-client.js/README.md

 );
 ```

-By default, requests will retry a maximum of 10 times, waiting 5 seconds after the first attempt, with a time multiple of 2 (5 seconds for first attempt, 10 for second, 20 for third, etc).
+By default, requests will retry a maximum of 10 times, waiting 5 seconds after the first attempt, with a time multiple of 2 (which will equate to a maximum execution time of roughly 1.5 hours).

 > Note that your configuration for exponential backoff **must** result in an execution that can be fully resolved (e.g., all configured attempts finished) in under 1.5 hours.